tuanduc8t1/AI-Headshot/README.md

 conda activate simpletuner
 pip install -r requirements.txt
 ```
-Read INSTALL.md for more informations.
+Read INSTALL.md for more infomations about the requirements for environment and library.

 ### 2. Train a LoRA Model
 ```bash